tapebrief

 Jason Kupferberg · Wells Fargo

-What quantitative evidence should investors look at to determine if Accenture is a net beneficiary of AI?
-Additionally, given accelerating consulting bookings and easier Q4 comparisons, is the upper end of the 3-5% full-year revenue guidance (4-6% ex-federal) achievable?
+What quantitative evidence should investors look at to substantiate that Accenture is a net beneficiary of AI?
+Also, given accelerating consulting bookings and easier Q4 comparisons, is the upper end of the 3-5% full-year guidance range (4-6% ex-federal) plausible?

-Management stated AI is permeating everything Accenture does and the key metrics to track are: market share gains, overall growth relative to competitors, growth with major ecosystem partners vs. emerging players, and the number of companies initiating AI with Accenture.
-Regarding guidance, management reaffirmed the 3-5% range (4-6% ex-federal) as their best view based on strong $22B record bookings and three consecutive quarters of $20B+ bookings.
-They aim for the top of guidance and will benefit from anniversaring AFS headwind in Q4.
+Management stated the key metrics are market share gains, overall growth outpacing the ecosystem, and the number of companies initiating AI with Accenture.
+On guidance, they reaffirmed the 3-5% (4-6% ex-federal) range as their best view based on record $22B bookings and three consecutive quarters of $20B+ bookings.
+They aim for the top of the range but noted guidance reflects current visibility.

 Tin Jin Wong · J.P.
 Morgan